Find out when a tenant can get a pet bond refund, how much can be refunded and how to get a pet bond refund.

 How much of the bond can be refunded

-If there is no pet-related damage, the tenant can get the full amount of the pet bond refunded to them.
+If there is no pet-related damage, the tenant can get the full amount of the pet bond refunded to them (if there is no money owing to the landlord).

 If the pet bond is not enough to cover costs, the general bond can be used if: